NREL/reView/README.md

     gunicorn reView/index:server
     ```

-3. Open your browser and enter the url output from command above.
+3. Open your browser and enter the URL output from command above.
 The default port is 9875.
     ```
     http://localhost:9875
     ```